firebolt-db/firebolt-db.github.io/docs/sql-reference/commands/select.md

 In order to reference the data from the `WITH` clause, a name must be specified for it.
 This name is then treated as a temporary relation table during query execution.

-Each subquery can comprise a `SELECT`, `TABLE`, `VALUES`, `INSERT`, `UPDATE`, or `DELETE `statement.
-The `WITH `clause is the only clause that precedes the main query.

 The primary query and the queries included in the `WITH` clause are all executed at the same time; `WITH` queries are evaluated only once every time the main query is executed, even if the clause is referred to by the main query more than once.

-When using the `WITH `clause as part of a DML command, it must include a `RETURNING` clause as well, without which the main query cannot reference the WITH clause.

 ### Materialized common table expressions (Beta)
 {: .no_toc}